 - Reviews should be carried out in an objective manner.

 - Any feedback or comments of the reviewer designed to hurt or offend the author are unacceptable.

-- It is unacceptable for a reviewer to use in his own work any previously unpublished information set forth in an article submitted for review.
+- It is unacceptable for a reviewer to use in his own work any previously unpublished information set forth in the article submitted for review.

 - It is unacceptable for a reviewer to use for personal gain or in any other personal interest any confidential information or scientific ideas learned by him while reviewing a manuscript.

 - A reviewer is not allowed to participate in the review process in the event of a conflict of interest arising from any kind of competition, cooperation or other relationship between him and the author, scientific organization or institution involved in the authorship of the article.

 1. Grounds for article retraction: incorrect and / or unformed borrowing (plagiarism); duplication of an article in several publications; self-plagiarism with a large amount of repetition; falsification or fabrication; serious errors in the publication, calling into question its scientific value; incorrect list of authors; hidden conflict of interest; re-publication without the author’s consent; other violations.

 2. Article retraction is initiated by: the author / group of authors; at the request of a person who is not a member of the team of authors; the editorial board of the journal.

 3. The article retraction procedure is formalized by the Protocol of the meeting of the editorial board of the journal, which is sent to the Scientific Electronic Library (SEL) (eLibrary.ru).